Christmas, a truly magical time of year. What’s not to love? Good food, good friends, quality family time, and presents… so many presents.

 Maybe it’s simply the sickly Christmas cheer that brings you down — the bright, happy faces that surround you, following and surrounding you every goddamn minute of every goddamn day.

 Thankfully, there is respite to be found from your holiday woes.
-No matter the root of your festive malaise, we’ve complied a list of films to counter the Christmas blues and turn your yuletide frown upside down.
+No matter the root of your festive malaise, we’ve compiled a list of films to counter the Christmas blues and turn your yuletide frown upside down.

 For that sickly sweet holiday comedown